Ex-Twitter execs deny pressure to block Hunter Biden story

 There has been no evidence that Twitter’s platform is biased against conservatives; studies have found the opposite when it comes to conservative media in particular.
 But the issue continues to preoccupy GOP members of congress.

-Rep. Alexandra Ocasio-Cortez, D-N.Y., called the hearing an “abuse of public resources.”
+“Despite how I would change how some of the members ask their questions, there should be more insight into this stuff.
+There should be more transparency,” said Katie Harbath, a fellow at the Bipartisan Policy Center who served as Facebook’s former public policy director.

-“We could be talking about health care.
-We could be talking about bringing down the cost of prescription drugs.
-We could be talking about abortion rights, civil rights, voting rights,” she said.
-“But instead we’re talking about Hunter Biden’s half-fake laptop story.
-I mean this is an embarrassment.”
+She added, “There’s still a lot more hearings and sides to the story that we need to hear from, particularly the government and the FBI.”

-Associated Press writers Eric Tucker, Frank Bajak and Barbara Ortutay contributed to this report.
+Ortutay reported from Oakland, Calif.
+Associated Press writers Eric Tucker and Frank Bajak contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.